 Rear-view/surround-view car camera lenses

-Rear-view sensors are used in parking assist, automatic parking, and other scenarios.
+Rear view camera lens is used in parking assist, automatic parking, and other scenarios.
 Surround-view lenses expand the field of view on the basis of rear-view lenses, providing a complete view of the vehicle's environment and performing simple recognition.

 The lens characteristics required for rear-view and surround-view sensors are similar and can be divided into the following points: